telerik/reporting-docs/knowledge-base/how-to-pass-connectionstring-to-report-dynamically-through-report-parameter.md

 ```

 ## Notes
 The _DataSource.ConnectionString_ property is not listed in the dropdown and must be typed manually.

 The proposed approach cannot be used to modify the Connection String of Report Parameter -\> AvailableValues -\> DataSource as report parameters do not expose Bindings.

+The same approach can be used to modify the _SelectCommand_ Property of the SqlDataSource.
+The _DataSource.SelectCommand_ should be set in the above code snippet in this case.

 ## See also
 [Changing the connection string dynamically according to runtime data](https://www.telerik.com/support/kb/reporting/details/changing-the-connection-string-dynamically-according-to-runtime-data)